zero-os/0-templates/templates/node/README.md

 - `networks`: network configuration
 - `alerta`: refers to an alerta service which will handle healthcheck reporting
 - `uptime`: node uptime in seconds
+- `deployZdb`: a boolean indicating whether 0-db should be installed on each disk or not upon the node install.

 ### Actions